dot-elements/CrowdConversationalAgent/README.md

 - The workflow of [conversational microtask crowdsourcing](https://qiusihang.github.io/files/publications/chi2020_worker_engagement.pdf) is defined in `./js/ticktalkturk.js` (*taketurn* function).

 - The examples of crowdsourcing tasks are in the folder `./tasks/captcha/`.
+## Install
+Use nmp install
+run with node server.js
 ## Usage

 You can use the following code to deploy conversational crowdsourcing tasks on the *Design Layout* page for Amazon's Mechanical Turk.
 You can also find the code in `index.html`, which is an example HIT (human intelligence task).